Renault's new demo car drives over 1,000 km at highway speeds on a single charge

 The Renault Filante Record 2025 pays tribute to the record-breaking 40 CV that was released 100 years ago.

-Much like the car it pays homage to, the Renault demo car has now earned itself a record of its own
+Much like the car it pays homage to, the Renault demo car has now earned itself a record of its own.

 DISCOVER SBX CARS – The global premium auction platform powered by Supercar Blondie

-The Renault Filante Record 2025 is finished in a striking ultraviolet blue color and features a bold design with a protective bubble over the centrally-positioned cockpit that gives a Formula One-inspired look.
+The Renault Filante Record 2025 is finished in a striking ultraviolet blue color and features a bold design with a protective bubble over the centrally-positioned cockpit that gives it a Formula One-inspired look.

 The car was built using ultra-light materials, including carbon fiber and 3D printed elements, and has boosted aerodynamics to make it as efficient as possible.